 - Aim at unique products — Ideally, you’ll want to provide “unique” items that aren’t produced domestically in Japan.
 These can be lifestyle goods and aspirational products, often with a strong aesthetic.
 Think clothes, furniture, cars, electronics, accessories, and designer items.

-- Understand your margins and pricing — Exporting can eat into your margins — Make sure you’ve got a rock-solid understanding of all your costs and the price you want to sell at, and account for exchange rates to make sure you can still turn a profit.
+- Understand your margins and pricing — Exporting can eat into your margins.
+Make sure you’ve got a rock-solid understanding of all your costs and the price you want to sell at.
+Then account for exchange rates to make sure you can still turn a profit.

 Understanding the types of products you can and can’t export to Japan

 Both Australia and Japan have limitations on what you can export and import.